WIN-Services/frontend-interview/README.md

 There is no need to build any backend (api layer, server, database).
 For simulating form submission, you can do a POST to /api/contact

+## Features Added
+### All the required features have been added like responsiveness, POST request on submission on form etc.

 ## Future Scope
 #### We can add validations on all fields before sending data to the server.
 #### We can store these responses to improve our services.